kekePower/build.leia/README.md

 * Make the installer more robust when it comes to updating.
 	* Sometimes there are changes to the config file and I'd like to keep the local changes while updating with the new settings without adding in the REMOVEME string.
 * Move the hardcoded text from build.leia into the language files
+* Perhaps make an option (GLOBAL_INSTALL?) that en/disables the use of sudo
 * More to come...